One-Pot Turmeric Ginger Pumpkin Soup

 Ingredients for pumpkin soup

-• Pumpkin: this easy pumpkin soup recipe is incredibly versatile, in that you can use raw fresh pumpkin (culinary/sugar pumpkins are best), pre-roasted pumpkin, or even make the pumpkin soup with canned pumpkin/ pumpkin puree.
+• Pumpkin: this easy pumpkin soup recipe is incredibly versatile, in that you can use raw fresh pumpkin (culinary/sugar pumpkins are best), pre-roasted pumpkin, or even make the pumpkin soup with canned pumpkin/homemade pumpkin puree.
 Check the recipe card for the exact amounts needed!

 • Aromatics: you’ll need onion (yellow or white) and garlic.
 I also used fresh turmeric and ginger – though you could use ground powder in a pinch.